 - Vitamin A is found in vegetables such as carrots, spinach and also in nectarines and eggs.
-It helps with your eyesight, your skin and to help you grow.
-It also fights infection. - Vitamin B is found in leafy vegetables, such as cabbage, grains, meat, dairy produce and eggs.
+They help with your eyesight, your skin and to help you grow. - Vitamin B is found in leafy vegetables, such as cabbage, grains, meat, dairy produce and eggs.
 It helps your body make protein to help you grow and your body to repair itself and to give you energy - Vitamin C is found in fruit such as oranges, cabbage, broccoli and tomatoes.
 It helps you fight infection and to heal your cuts. - Vitamin D is found in milk, eggs, and fish.
 It helps your bones and teeth develop. - Vitamin E helps your body tissue stay healthy and help you develop red blood cells.
-It helps circulation and can help hair growth, so it might help the badger's coat.
 You can find it in grains, leafy vegetables, nuts, sardines and eggs. - Vitamin K helps your cuts heal by helping blood to clot.
 It's found in leafy vegetables, pork, dairy produce and liver.